 Income tax treatment is different than a barter transaction scenario if a taxpayer chooses to buy and sell Bitcoin and other cryptocurrencies to make a profit.

 You can compare Bitcoin to a piece of property.
-When sold for a higher price than what was paid for, a capital gain will arise, and one half of the revenue will be included in the taxpayer's income.
+When sold for a higher price than what was paid for, a capital gain will arise, and one-half of the revenue will be included in the taxpayer's income.

 Complexities can arise if this type of transaction is executed several times over the taxation year.
-For example, if a taxpayer repeatedly buys and sells Bitcoin to gain a profit, the CRA may conclude that the taxpayer is in the business of speculating on Bitcoin and includes all profits in the taxpayer's income as business income instead of a capital gain.
+For example, if a taxpayer repeatedly buys and sells Bitcoin to gain a profit, the CRA may conclude that the taxpayer is in the business of speculating on Bitcoin and includes all profits in the taxpayer's income as business income instead of capital gain.

 Reporting cryptocurrency on tax returns will be needed if specific criteria are met.
 In general, however, owning or holding a cryptocurrency is not taxable.